ferrolho/uoe-bio1/README.md

-# uoe-bio1
+# Bioinformatics 1

-Repository for the Bioinformatics 1 course at the UoE
+Repository for the Bioinformatics 1 course at the University of Edinburgh.